QBDI/QBDI/docs/source/architecture_support.rst

 probably never encountered in the test suite.

-Instructions below are listed using their LLVM MC naming.
-This naming convention distinguishes between size and operand variants of the same mnemonic: ``ADD64rm`` is a 64 bits add of a memory value to a register while ``ADD32ri8`` is a 32 bits add of a 8 bits immediate to a register.
+Instructions below are listed using their mnemonic (or LLVM MC opcode).
+This naming convention distinguishes between size and operand variants of the same mnemonic: ``ADD64rm`` is a 64 bits add of a memory value to a register while ``ADD32ri8`` is a 32 bits add of an 8 bits immediate to a register.

 Intel x86-64
 ------------

-The x86-64 support is complete and mature although there are still some rare bugs linked to problems in the assembly and disassembly backend of LLVM.
-Only a small part of SIMD instructions are covered by our tests but we do not expect any problems with the uncovered ones because their semantic are closely related with the covered ones.
+The x86-64 support is complete and mature.
+Only a small part of SIMD instructions are covered by our tests but we do not expect any problems with the uncovered ones because their semantic are closely related to the covered ones.
+We currently don't support the followed features:

+- AVX512: the register of this extension isn't supported and will not be restored/backup during the execution
+- privileged instruction: QBDI is an userland (ring3) application and privileged registers aren't managed
+- CET feature: shadow stack is not implemented and the current instrumentation doesn't support indirect branch tracking.
+- HLE and RTM features and any instructions for multithreading: QBDI allows inserting callbacks at any position and cannot guarantee that instructions of the same transactions unit will not be split.
+- MPX feature: bound registers aren't supported.
+- XOP instructions for ADM processors: The instructions are never been tested.

-Memory access information is provided for general and SIMD instructions, except:
+The memory access information is provided for most of general and SIMD instructions.
+The information is missing for:

-- privileged instructions
+- The instructions include in an unsupported feature
-- instructions of CET, RTM, MPX, XOP or AVX512 features
-- VGATHER* and VPGATHER* instructions of AVX2
+- VGATHER* and VPGATHER* instructions of AVX2.

 Instruction Coverage
 ^^^^^^^^^^^^^^^^^^^^